Augmenting JavaScript with Static Typing

 }

 The first two options make the compiler ingest JavaScript files, noEmit relegates it to be a mere type checker – thus runtime code remains unaffected.
 Strictness is a matter of taste, but a good default for new projects.
+Similarly, isolated modules seems like good hygiene in this context.

 With that in place, we might invoke the typescript package’s compiler via tsc --project ./tsconfig.json.
 Of course we still need actual source code – enter index.js: